wohaco/despace/venus.md

    1. **[Magellan](magellan.md)** (1989.05.04).
 High‑res global images to better understand Venus geology & the role of impacts, volcanism, & tectonics in the formation of the surface structures.
    1. ••• **Future/proposed missions:** •••
       1. **[Venus Mobile Explorer](venus_mobile_explorer.md)** (…).
-To study the morphology & stratigraphy of the Venus surface units using NIR imaging along an air traverse longer than 8 km, with a spatial res of ≤ 5 m.
+To study the morphology & stratigraphy of the Venus surface units using NIR imaging along an air traverse longer than 8 ㎞, with a spatial res of ≤ 5 m.

 <p style="page-break-after:always"> </p>